cossatot/wenchuan_topo_stress/manuscript/wench_jgr_outline.md

 ### Topographic stress results
 - Topographic stresses are large, esp. on the SW Beichuan fault
 - Stresses are opposed to fault slip for most fault segments
+    - flats at depth are loaded in slip sense
 - normal stresses are up to ~80 MPa

 ## Tectonic stress calculations